 It is safe to assume that many people may have experienced a mild case of ADD entering Sunnyside Pavillion for the Keys N Krates birthday party.
 The grounds, lit by the intense summer sun, were decorated with all the essential birthday decorations from balloons and party hats to cupcakes but KNK did not stop there, wandering among the party guests is a full troop of clowns and classic cartoon characters, snapping pictures with the attendees and performing balloon tricks.

 You’ve seen nothing until you’ve seen Elmo get low with a bunch of dudes in neon tanks and “Billionaire Boys Club” t-shits.
 Everyone was keeping it 100%, even Minnie Mouse got moves and the cotton candy sugar rush was only fueling the celebratory hype.

 The day started off with Toronto’s local Harrison who has been making appearances around various major festivals across the city all summer.
-Though humble in appearance Harrison always delivers and upbeat set to get the party started.
+Though humble in appearance Harrison always delivers an upbeat set to get the party started.
 Tennyson, a brother-sister duo from Edmonton, are another two kids on the scene worth paying attention to.
 Making soft, glitchy electronic beats with a variety of drums, Luke Tennyson and Tess Pretty came together as a perfect soundtrack to melting crushed blue ice.

 Just Blaze stepped in right after dropping faster, more energetic trap-heavy tracks getting the crowd worked up for the final performance of the day.
-The Keys N Krates chant happened earlier in the day but shit did not get real till the birthday crew took the stage.
+The Keys N Krates chant happened earlier in the day but things did not get real till the birthday crew took the stage.
 Light.
 Them.
 UP!

-KnK clearly likes birthday parties.
+KNK clearly likes birthday parties.
 We like birthday parties.
 You definitely liked this birthday party.
-Let’s do another one next year, same time same place, same creepy Elmo.
+Let’s do another one next year, same time, same place, same creepy Elmo.

 See more photos from the KnK Birthday Party here.